 As a country that imports 90% of its food, Singapore depends on the rest of the world for its food supply.
 The country imports from about 160 countries; and the United States is one of the country's main suppliers in addition to Malaysia, Indonesia, Australia and China.
-Heavy dependence on food imports has exposed Singapore's food supply and food safety to constant global challenges such as the outbreaks of animal diseases.
+Heavy dependence on food imports has exposed Singapore's food supply and food safety to constant global challenges such as the outbreaks of animal diseases and massive meat scandals: e.g. in March 2017, Brazil's police discovered that employees of various meat processing companies bribed ministry inspectors to ignore outdated and adulterated products.
 Thus, the main goal of Singapore's food laws, policies and enforcement practices is to facilitate the supply of safe and wholesome food / food products for the country.
 While Singapore can be overly strict on SPS / food safety matters, it maintains a generally liberal and open trade system.
 Singapore does not impose quotas and tariffs on imported agricultural products except tobacco and alcoholic beverages.

 The Agri-Food and Veterinary Authority (AVA) is the national authority responsible for food and agriculture matters in Singapore.
 The logo encapsulates AVA's mission in "ensuring a resilient supply of safe food, safeguarding the health and welfare of animals, safeguarding the health of plants and facilitating agri-trade".
-Established as a statutory board under the Ministry of National Development in 2000, AVA's main functions include facilitating agri-trade, ensuring a resilient supply of safe food, and warranting the safety of all food / food products in the country from production to just before retail.
-AVA adopts a science-based risk analysis and management approach based on international standards such as Codex and OIE to evaluate and ensure food safety. www.ava.gov.sg
+Constantly evolving, the swirl adds a global perspective as AVA diversifies its food supply worldwide, and developing Singapore as a regional hub for agro-technology and agri-business.
+Established as a statutory board under the Ministry of National Development in 2000, AVA adopts a science-based risk analysis and management approach based on international standards such as Codex and OIE to evaluate and ensure food safety.
+For more information on AVA, please refer to its website at www.ava.gov.sg